tinjet11/BrickBreaker-Java-Coursework/README.md

 - Invokes the `onHitAction` method, defined in the BlockHitHandler, to handle generic hit actions.
 - Utilizes the `DropItemFactory` to create a bonus object when the choco block is hit, enhancing modularity and code organization.

 ### PenaltyBlockHandler.java
 - implements the `BlockHitHandler` interface to define the behavior when a penalty block is hit.
 - Provides the implementation of the `handleBlockHit` function, specifying actions to be taken upon the penalty block being hit.
 - Invokes the `onHitAction` method, defined in the BlockHitHandler, to handle generic hit actions.
+- Utilizes the `DropItemFactory` to create a bomb object when the penalty block is hit, enhancing modularity and code organization.

 ### HeartBlockHandler.java
 - implements the `BlockHitHandler` interface to define the behavior when a heart block is hit.